maharnab/basket_raw_decode/README.md

 ## Submodules Overview

 ### full_basket_root
 - C++ code for deserializing binary basket data and displaying/integrating events.
+As of August 2025, the integration tool supports global event numbering and the `--max-events` argument.
-- See `full_basket_root/README.md` for details.
+- See `full_basket_root/README.md` for details and updated usage.

 ### full_basket_root_adcMap
 - Contains ADC mapping JSON files and scripts for direct ADC map extraction.
 - Python and C++ utilities for advanced basket data analysis.
+The `integralEvents` tool now supports global event numbering and the `--max-events` argument.
-- See `full_basket_root_adcMap/README.md` for more information.
+- See `full_basket_root_adcMap/README.md` for more information and updated usage.

 ### full_basket_timestamps
 - Focused on timestamp extraction and event integration for basket data.
+The integration tool supports global event numbering and the `--max-events` argument.
 - See `full_basket_timestamps/README.md` for details.

 ## License